shoaib646/Cartridge-Masking/README.md

         - image_folder/images/image.png

-## Want to Avoid Checking on Implementation & Directly GOTO Check the results ?
+## Want to Avoid Checking on Implementation & Directly GOTO Check the results ? check below
     - After cloning or go through  saved_plots folder to check the result